NxPKG/khulnasoft-docs/content/rules/url-forwarding/bulk-redirects/how-it-works.md

 ## Configuring the path and query string behavior

-The following parameters configure how Cloudflare determines the path and query string of the final target URL:
+The following parameters configure how Khulnasoft determines the path and query string of the final target URL:

 {{<definitions>}}